 Before joining Computershare in 2000, Patrick spent 17 years with the predecessor companies of BNY Mellon Shareowner Services in a variety of relationship management and business development capacities.

 Patrick is the President for the New York Chapter of the National Investor Relations Institute (NIRI) for the 2014-15 season.
-He is also a member of the Society of Corporate Secretaries & Corporate Governance Professionals, the Shareholder Services Association, and the Securities Transfer Association.
+He is also a member of the Society for Corporate Governance, the Shareholder Services Association, and the Securities Transfer Association.

 Patrick manages the internship program for NIRI NY’s partnership with Tuesday’s Children, the official 9/11 family victim charity.
 This program places member students in paid internships in investor relations and corporate communication departments in the Tri-State area.
 Patrick also mentors DePaul University (Chicago) students through the alumni mentorship program, and has given lectures on governance and IR topics at the Graduate Schools of Business at Fordham, NYU and CUNY-Baruch College.